 To understand current motorcyclist fatality statistics one must take into account the historical data shown in this chart.
-Most of the time, as in this chart, the data we are given show only the total number of fatalities for a given year and leave out a breakdown by varying age groups of riders and how that may have changed over time.
+Most of the time, as in this chart, [sorry, chart no longer available] the data we are given show only the total number of fatalities for a given year and leave out a breakdown by varying age groups of riders and how that may have changed over time.
 This age-breakdown data and how it changes over time is critical to understanding the current trends.

 For at least the last ten years the majority, nearly 60%, of motorcycle fatalities have occurred in the 45 and older age group.
 Motorcycles are not called “donor cycles” anymore because the people dying on them are too old to donate their organs.
 This is a recent phenomenon.
 Thirty years ago it was mostly 18-24 year olds who were dying on motorcycles.
 Maybe it was because they were the age group that made up the majority of riders.
 That’s surely part of it, but I think there is something else going on that explains the current trend.